denniedegroot/com.plex.notify/README.md

 v1.0.4

-* Adding `https` setting, in case you have forced ssl/tls enabled on your plex.
+* Added `https` setting, allowing use of the forced SSL/TLS on Plex Server.

 v1.0.3